buildit/gravity-metalsmith-seed/docs/getting-started.md

 _If you want an introduction to Gravity as a design system specifically then we've got [an article][gravity about] for that too!_

+## Tools

+You will need:

+- A code editor.
+[Atom][atom download] is a good choice.
+- A web browser.
+- Knowledge of Terminal or Command Prompt.

+  Terminal is an application that comes pre-installed on Mac computers.
+You can run it by pressing [Cmd + Space], then typing 'Terminal'.
+Or you can open it from your Applications folder.
+You can read [this article][terminal help] to find out how to change folders so that you can open Terminal in the folder your unzipped files are in.

+  Command Prompt is an application that comes pre-installed on Windows computers.
+You can run it by pressing the [windows key + r], then typing 'cmd'.
+You can read [this article][cmdprompt help] to find out how to change folders so that you can open Command Prompt in the folder your unzipped files are in.

+  _Note: the rest of the docs refer to Terminal, but if you're on Windows then you should use Command Prompt instead._

 ## Tech

 This is a quick introduction to the main tech in use.
 There's more detailed info in the [tech][tech docs] docs.

+If you want to get going and the tech is not that important to you then move on to the Installation instructions that follow!

 ### Gravity - [link][gravity home]